 9 Ways to Save Money on School Supplies

-When back-to-school time rolls round and you start shopping for school supplies, does it feel like you open your wallet and hemorrhage money?
-It does to me, but I have three sets of back-to-school supplies to buy.
+When back-to-school time rolls around and you start shopping for school supplies, does it feel like you open your wallet and hemorrhage money?
+It might when you have three sets of back-to-school supplies to buy.
 The school supply lists seem to get longer every year.
-Over the years, though, I've developed a few tricks for saving money on school supplies.
+Over the years, though, you may have developed a few tricks for saving money on school supplies, such as these below.

 First Tip: Timing Is Everything